godatadriven/academy-dbt-at-scale/docs/group3/checklist.md

     - **`merge`**: upserts on `unique_key`.
 Handles late-arriving or corrected data.
 Slightly slower.
     - **`insert_overwrite`**: deletes and rewrites a partition.
 Good for very large tables with clear partition boundaries (e.g., by month).

-    The `spend` table updates retroactively — a `merge` strategy on `spend_id` handles this.
+    The `spend` table updates retroactively - a `merge` strategy on `spend_id` handles this.
 The impressions table is append-only in practice, but using `merge` is safer.

     Use `--full-refresh` when: schema changes, logic changes that affect historical data, or you suspect data drift.

 ---

-## Step 9 — Build `revenue_by_content.sql`
+## Step 9 - Build `revenue_by_content.sql`

+- [ ] Step complete

 Create `models/marts/revenue/revenue_by_content.sql`.
 This mart allocates ad spend to content items proportionally based on impression share.

 !!! warning "Check the existing stub first"
     Open `models/marts/revenue/revenue_by_content.sql`.
-The stub aggregates spend at `campaign_id` grain — this loses the per-content breakdown.
+The stub aggregates spend at `campaign_id` grain - this loses the per-content breakdown.
 Understand the grain problem, then rewrite it.

 ??? tip "Hint: Allocation logic"
     ```sql